 Master by research and doctorate (PhD) programs

-If you are an Australian citizen, Australian permanent resident or New Zealand citizen you may be eligible for a Research Training Scheme (RTS) place where your tuition costs are funded by the Commonwealth Government under the RTS and you have full exemption from tuition fees.
+If you are an Australian citizen, Australian permanent resident or New Zealand citizen you may be eligible for a Research Training Program (RTP) place where your tuition costs are funded by the Commonwealth Government under the RTP and you have full exemption from tuition fees.

 This means a maximum of 2 years for a full-time Master by Research or 4 years for a PhD (or the equivalent part-time).